-Recommendations for the importation of honey, honey bee-collected pollen, beeswax, propolis and royal jelly
+Recommendations for the importation of honey, honey bee-collected pollen, beeswax, propolis and royal jelly for use in apiculture

-Veterinary Authorities of importing countries officially free from American foulbrood should require the presentation of an international veterinary certificate attesting that the products:
+Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the commodities:

-- 1) were collected in a country or zone/compartment (under study) free from American foulbrood; or - 2) have been processed to ensure the destruction of both bacillary and spore forms of P. larvae, in conformity with one of the procedures referred to in Chapter X.X. (under study).
+- 1) come from apiaries situated in a country or zone free from American foulbrood; or - 2) have been processed to ensure the destruction of both bacillary and spore forms of P. larvae by irradiation with ten kGy or any procedure of equivalent efficacy recognised by the Veterinary Authority of the importing and exporting countries; or - 3) have been found free from spore forms of P. larvae by a test method described in the relevant chapter of the Terrestrial Manual.